-Current health care technology, such as tablet computers, electronic medication dispensing units, and other interactive hardware/software are also utilized.
+Current health care technology, such as tablet computers, electronic medication dispensing units, and other interactive hardware/software, is also utilized.
 The Center offers scheduled classes, simulations, and interprofessional experiences for students at all program levels as well as flexible opportunities for practice and remediation.

-To implement innovative best practices in simulation-based education and healthcare technologies to promote population health.
+Implement innovative best practices in simulation-based education and health care technologies to promote population health.

 To be a national center of educational excellence for clinical learning, leadership, interprofessional practice, and research.